Nisetie/PSIX/README.md

 - If there is no domain network and DNS, add ip addresses or hostnames of machines to TrustedHosts list:
   - Set-Item WSMan:\localhost\Client\TrustedHosts -Value { <ComputerName>,[<ComputerName>] | * } -Force

-Notes:

-1. In current version works stable with hosts in domain.
-Doesn't tested with hosts without AD and DNS.
-2. ...

 Short example:

 1.Fill Hosts directory.